 Backyard Gardening in the city can be tricky but following fundamental tips can give you a great start.

 Plan which vegetables to plant.
-Read the seed package for your zone and season.
+Read the seed package for your zone and season to plant that item.
+Also research for companion plants.

 Dig as directed, add a root starter to help develop strong root systems.
-Epson salt and black strap molasses are good substitutes to a root starter.
+A tsp of Epson salt or black strap molasses are good substitutes to a root starter.

 Latest gardening post